ParadiseSS13/Paradise/.github/CONTRIBUTING.md

         code
 ```

-The use of this is not allowed in this project *unless the majority of the file is already relatively pathed* as it makes finding definitions via full text searching next to impossible.
+The use of this format is **not** allowed in this project, as it makes finding definitions via full text searching next to impossible.
 The only exception is the variables of an object may be nested to the object, but must not nest further.

 The previous code made compliant: